agda/agda-stdlib/paper/paper.md

 # Summary

 Agda [@agda2024manual] is a dependently-typed functional language that serves as both a programming language and an interactive theorem prover (ITP).
-In Agda, one can formulate requirements on programs as types, and build programs satisfying these requirements interactively.
+In Agda, one can formulate requirements on programs as types and build programs satisfying these requirements interactively.
 The Curry-Howard correspondance [@DBLP:journals/cacm/Wadler15] allows types and programs to be seen as theorems and proofs.

-We present the Agda standard library [@agda-stdlib-v2.0] (`agda-stdlib`), which provides definitions helpful in the development of programs and proofs.
+We present the Agda standard library [@agda-stdlib-v2.0] (`agda-stdlib`), which provides functions and mathematical concepts helpful in the development of both programs and proofs.
-Unlike standard libraries of traditional programming languages, `agda-stdlib` provides not only standard utilities and data structures, but also basic discrete mathematics useful for proving the correctness of programs.

 # Statement of need

-Aside from the normal justifications for the existence of standard libraries, there are two reasons why `agda-stdlib` is uniquely needed.
+Besides providing common utilities and data structures, `agda-stdlib` is especially necessary compared to standard libraries for traditional languages for two reasons.

-First, Agda as a language is small and does not include concepts usually considered part of a language (such as integers and strings).
+First, Agda is a small, powerful language that omits concepts usually built-in to a language (e.g. numbers, strings).
-This reduces compiler complexity, but means that `agda-stdlib` must define such concepts itself.
+This reduces compiler complexity, but leaves `agda-stdlib` to define them.

-Second, as program correctness is important for most Agda users, the functions provided by `agda-stdlib` come with correctness guarantees.
-Such proofs often require significant effort which should not be offloaded to users.
+Second, functions in `agda-stdlib` come with correctness proofs - these require substantial work that should not fall to users.

 # Impact

-A wide range of projects make use of `agda-stdlib`, including:
+A wide range of projects use `agda-stdlib`, including:

 - Programming Language Foundations in Agda [@plfa22.08]